sebastianvlad1/RunwayShield/README.md

 1. Upload a runway video.
 2. Define runway area by clicking points (polygon).
 3. For each processed frame:
-   - OpenCV change detection (MOG2 + median background diff) finds candidate blobs **inside the runway mask**.
+  - YOLO-World detects objects from configured text classes.
-   - Filters remove noise (area/shape, camera-shake guard).
+  - BoT-SORT provides stable `track_id` values.
-   - IoU tracking gives stable `track_id`.
+  - Kalman trajectory prediction (`horizon_frames`) marks tracks that are already in runway or predicted to enter runway.
-   - N-of-M gating opens an incident only if the blob persists.
+  - N-of-M gating opens an incident only if the track persists.
 4. Optional: VLM classification runs on 1-3 ROI crops around the blob and outputs:
    - `category` in {person, vehicle, bird, animal, debris, shadow, unknown}
    - `real` (true/false)